ibm-cloud-docs/vpc/managing-placement-groups.md

 For more information about the `host_spread` and `power_spread` strategy variables, see [Create a placement group](/apidocs/vpc/latest#create-placement-group) in the Virtual Private Cloud API documentation.

-## Changing the placement group name in the UI
+## Changing the placement group name in the console
-{: #changing-placement-group-name-ui}
+{: #changing-placement-group-name-console}
 {: ui}

 You can update the name of a placement group in your {{site.data.keyword.vpc_short}} by using the {{site.data.keyword.cloud_notm}} console.